-The Board of County Commissioners, after considering the testimony, evidence, documentation, application for the amendment of the Official Zoning Atlas, and to amend the Zoning Ordinance and General Development Plan for Heritage Harbour, the recommendation and findings of the Planning Commission, and all other matters presented to the Board at the public hearing hereinafter referenced, hereby makes the following findings of fact:
+The Board of County Commissioners, after considering the testimony, evidence, documentation, application to amend the Zoning Ordinance and General Development Plan for Heritage Harbourthe recommendation and findings of the Planning Commission, and all other matters presented to the Board at the public hearing hereinafter referenced, hereby makes the following findings of fact:

-- A. The Manatee County Planning Commission has reviewed the request and filed a recommendation with the Board of County Commissioners; and - B. The Board of County Commissioners has received and considered the report of the Manatee County Planning Commission, concerning the application for amendment of the Official Zoning Atlas, the Zoning Ordinance, and General Development Plan as it relates to real property described in Section 6 of this Ordinance for a multi-use development. - C. The Board of County Commissioners held public hearings on July 26, 2007, September 6, 2007, September 27, 2007, November 1, 2007, December 6, 2007, January 3, 2008, February 7, 2008, February 26, 2008, and March 11, 2008 regarding said proposed Official Zoning Atlas Amendment and the amendment to the Zoning Ordinance and General Development Plan described herein, in accordance with the requirements of Manatee County Ordinance No. 90-01 (the Manatee County Land Development Code), as amended, and has further considered the information received at the public hearing. - D. The proposed amendment to the Official Zoning Atlas and the amendment to the Heritage Harbour Zoning Ordinance General Development Plan regarding the property described in Section 6 herein is found to be consistent with the requirements of Manatee County Ordinance No. 89-01 (the 2020 Manatee County Comprehensive Plan), as amended.
+- A. The Manatee County Planning Commission held a public hearing, September 8, 2011, has reviewed the request and filed a recommendation with the Board of County Commissioners; and - B. The Board of County Commissioners has received and considered the report of the Manatee County Planning Commission, the Zoning Ordinance, and General Development Plan as it relates to real property described in Section 6 of this Ordinance for a multi-use development. - C. The Board of County Commissioners held a public hearing on October 6, 2011 regarding said amendment to the Zoning Ordinance and General Development Plan described herein, in accordance with the requirements of Manatee County Ordinance No. 90-01 (the Manatee County Land Development Code), as amended, and has further considered the information received at the public hearing. - D. The proposed amendment to the Heritage Harbour Zoning Ordinance and General Development

+Plan regarding the property described in Section 6 herein is found to be consistent with the requirements of Manatee County Ordinance No. 89-01 (the Manatee County Comprehensive Plan), as amended.